'N Gatz We Truss

 'N Gatz We Truss is the second studio album by American rap group South Central Cartel.
-It was released on May 10, 1994 via South G.W.K.
+It was released on May 10, 1994, via South G.W.K.
 Records and Rush Associated Labels.
 Recording sessions took place at Kitchen Sync Studio in Hollywood, California with producers Prodeje and Havikk the Rhime Son, co-producers DJ Gripp, L.V. and DJ Kaos, and executive producer Cary "Havoc" Calvin.
-The album features guest performances by 2Pac, 3-2, Big Mike, Ice-T, MC Eiht and Spice 1, and also introduced a new member to the group, Patrick "Young Prodeje" Pitts.
+The album features guest performances by 2Pac, Mr. 3-2, Big Mike, Ice-T, MC Eiht and Spice 1, and also introduced a new member to the group, Patrick "Young Prodeje" Pitts.

 The album reached number 32 on the Billboard 200 and number 4 on the Top R&B Albums chart in the United States.
 It spawned two promotional singles: "Servin' 'Em Heat" and "Seventeen Switches", and a single "Gang Stories", which peaked at No. 63 on the Hot R&B Singles chart and No. 12 on the Hot Rap Singles chart.
 Along with the singles, music videos were produced for all the three songs and for "It's a S.C.C.
 Thang".